ThatGuyChandan/blog-creating-website/README.md

 ## Features
 - User registration, login, and profile management (JWT, secure cookies)
+- **Manual admin approval for new registrations** (admin must approve users before they can log in)
+- **Email notifications**: Admin notified on new registration, users notified on approval/rejection (SMTP setup required)
+- **Animated loaders** for blog and "My Blog" sections for better UX
 - Create, edit, and delete blog posts with rich text and image uploads (S3)
 - Responsive, professional UI with Tailwind CSS
 - Search posts by title, summary, or content